lucas-mansson/compiler/README.md

 # Compiler

-This is the code for a interpreted programming language based on the book ["Crating interpreters" by Robert Nystrom.](https://craftinginterpreters.com/).

 The compiler is written in C and compiles to bytecode.
 The project contains a garbage collector and an emulator/virtual machine that runs the bytecode.

 ## Things to add: